NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 # Monitoring a directory
 We decided to monitor the "0.ForChecking" directory on Windows N drive for the sake of automating certain tasks.
+Automate was one of the keywords identified in the "DaSSCo Transcription Requirements workshop", so this effort could contribute nicely to speeding up the pipeline.
-THe initial task was to monitor the directory for new csv files coming in and renaming the file name by appending "_original" followed by the extension.
+The initial task is to monitor the directory for new csv files coming in and renaming the file name by appending "_original" followed by the extension.
 The current implementation relies on a Python solution: https://github.com/NHMDenmark/DigitalCollections/tree/main/monitor_scripts This solution is hampered by the fact that it only works on a Windows machine.
 One of the reasons is that it relies on `win32file` and `win32con` libraries which are only available on the windows platform.